 China releases 3 Americans it imprisoned for years, and Beijing says US returned 4 people to China

-WASHINGTON (AP) — Three American citizens imprisoned for years by China have been released and are returning to the United States, the White House said Wednesday, announcing a rare diplomatic agreement with Beijing in the final months of the Biden administration.
+WASHINGTON (AP) — Three American citizens imprisoned for years by China arrived back in the United States late Wednesday.
+Their release, announced earlier by the White House, was the result of a rare diplomatic agreement with Beijing in the final months of the Biden administration.

 The Chinese government also announced Thursday that the U.S. had returned four people to China, including at least three Chinese citizens who it said had been held for “political purposes,” and a person who had been sought by Beijing for crimes and had been living in the United States.
 It did not identify the four.